+Foods I

+(16054 CTE)

+ECCE1

-Foods I (16054 CTE) FCSF1 RC Prerequisite: Fun with Foods
+FCSF1 RC Credit: 1 Prerequisite: Fun with Foods Open to: 10-12

 This course offers an overview of the role foods play in a person's healthy lifestyle, in society and in the world.
 The student will learn the necessary skills to select and prepare a variety of foods.
 Students will learn food safety, selection and storage, a variety of preparation techniques, meal planning and food budgeting.
 Hands on labs will include fruits, vegetables, meat, breads, milk and dairy, desserts and snacks.
 Students are encouraged to join FCCLA (Family, Career and Community Leaders of America) and develop leadership skills by participating in STAR competitive events or serving as a Regional Representative or State Officer.